 - We tend to over-manage.
-Think of salt: without it, a dish never achieves its full potential.
+Think of salt: without it, a dish is never as good as it could be.
 But adding too much completely ruins the dish.

 - If you want people to do a great job, give them a great job to do.
-Work design, including asking those who are to do the work for their input, has a major impact on performance.
+Work design, driven by those who are to do the work, has a major impact on performance.